thomasthe1st/Snips-Freezerlist/README.md

-# Snips-Einkaufsliste :memo:
+# Snips-Freezerlist :memo:
-With this app for [Snips.ai](https://snips.ai/) you can manage a shoppinglist with your voice.
+With this app for [Snips.ai](https://snips.ai/) you can manage a freezerlist with your voice.

 ##### Table of Contents
 [Features](#i-features)